feideconnect/feideconnect-authengine/docs/accountchooser.md

 * `api.feideconnect.no/clientadm/clients/{client id}` - Information about the requesting client.
 * `/accountchooser/config` - configuration of the account chooser
 * `/orgs` - a list of all Feide institutions
-* `/accountchooser/extra` - All extra providers, such as guest users, ID-porten and social networks (from the configuration file `etc/disco2.json`)
+* `/accountchooser/extra` - All extra providers, such as guest users, ID-porten and social networks (from the `disco` section in file `etc/config.json`)
 * `api.discojuice.org/feed/edugain` - a list of all eduGAIN providers (international identity providers). *Authentication with international providers is not yet enabled.*